 • Props and/or purpose

 Taking more than 35-years of experience photographing models Tim will make it simple for you.
 The only equipment you need to bring is your digital camera (and manual), tripod, and a bit of patience.
-For this workshop, the manual setting will be used and electronic lights will remain in the corner as Tim instructs you in how to use natural light, a couple of 300-watt household light bulbs, and a reflector or two.
+For this workshop, the manual setting will be used and a couple of 300-watt household light bulbs, plus a reflector or two.
 Class participation is mandatory.
 Everyone will learn something.
 You might also want to bring a remote for your camera.
+This is NOT a technical workshop, it is more about aesthetics.

 Please contact Tim at “email@example.com” to sign up for this workshop in advance, as this special workshop will only accept a maximum of 7 students. ($90 + $25 model fee= $115 per person) Please consider signing up for this workshop early as demand is sure to exceed the limit.

 • Classroom: Background and intro to the workshop and a slide show of pieces from Tim’s personal collection.
-The workshop model will give a little talk on how she likes (or doesn’t like!) to work with photographers.
+Prior to the shooting session the workshop model will give a little talk on how she likes (or doesn’t like!) to work with photographers.

 • Studio: “Hands-On” instruction on working with a model and individual shooting (no “gang” shooting, please)

-• Classroom: Lunch break, then a show and tell from the students.
+• Studio: Show and tell from the students.

 Note: Please bring a sack lunch as we won’t have that much time and we can discuss our individual process while we munch.
 You should also be prepared to download images to a computer for the “Show and Tell.”